 Contributor: Mike Lee, Co-Founder, EdShelf

 Are you an educator with a great idea?
-Need a developer to help you build our your idea?
+Need a developer to help you build your product?

 You are unfortunately part of a large sea of people with great ideas.
 The startup world is littered with more idea people than implementation people.
-Being an educator, you probably aren’t exposed to many developers, like the business people of technology startups are.
+Being an educator, you probably aren’t exposed to many developers.
 But don’t worry, there are still ways you can find developers.

 - Look through your own network

 - Start with people you know.
 You may already have a developer or two as a 2nd or 3rd degree connection.
 The closer the connection, the better.
 This person doesn’t need to be an experienced developer with a Computer Science degree; someone who is willing to learn can be just as good.
 Building out your idea could be a great way for them to grow their skills.

 - If you are a K-12 educator, your school may have a computer class or workshop with budding technical geniuses.
 Some of the best developers started out programming at a young age.
 The chance to make a web or mobile app could be very enticing.
 However, be careful not to take advantage of a young student’s eagerness.
 As an authority figure, they will listen to you, perhaps even at the detriment of their homework and studies.
 Some may need some technical guidance as well.
 Though it’s not easy, try to find an edtech developer who is willing to mentor your student.
 If you are in higher education, your university may have programming classes.
 College students make better partners than high school students, since they have more life experience, need relatively less guidance, and may even genuinely be interested in starting a company with you.
 Their project with you could be bundled as a class assignment as well, and they have the added benefit of potentially bringing other students into the team.